trenchproject/TrenchR/cran-comments.md

 ## Release Summary

 This is the first major release of TrenchR with changes in response to reviewer comments.
 We have updated package documentation to special sentinel "_PACKAGE".
 Subsequently revised to remove double aliases.
+We replaced reference URLs that were causing warnings with DOIs.

 ## check results
 Passed checked locally, on R-hub, and win-builder.
 There are several notes about possible invalid URLs that we have checked.